e1011/e1011.github.io/about.md

 Welcome!!

-This is Eddy, a student at White Oaks Secondary School and an incoming student at Cornell.
+This is Eddy, a student at White Oaks Secondary School and an incoming student at Undecided.

 Since a young age I've been transfixed by the beauty in math and computer science.
 Naturally, I immersed myself in contests and web development.
 I will use this website to document my projects and other interesting things.